Mambouna/pgturbo/doc/hooks.rst

     grow larger.

     To use a time-based approach, you can change the update function to take a single parameter.
-If your update function takes an argument, Pygame Zero will pass it the elapsed time in seconds.
+If your update function takes an argument, Pygame Turbo will pass it the elapsed time in seconds.
 You can use this to scale your movement calculations.